wonjun-seo/cosmos/_labs/lab04.md

 3. Go to the markdown file you want to include the plot.
 4. Type `<iframe src="/plotly/YOUR_FIGURE_NAME.html" width="100%" height="400px" style="border:none;"></iframe>`.
 5. Commit changes.

+## Zoom in?
+If your data only contains counties in California, then it is not a good idea to show the whole map of the U.S. Check out <a href ="https://github.com/wonjun-seo/cosmos/blob/master/static_files/labs/4/income_aqi_BayArea.ipynb">this file</a>.